strangeAeon/immortal/README.md

 In order to reach complete immutability, the elements have to be immutable as well.

-If you want to go fully functional, however, you should consider using `dartz` instead.
+If you want to go fully functional, however, you should consider using e.g. `dartz` instead.

 The key objectives for this library are the following: